epam/hub-extensions/documentation/hub-component-terraform.md

 #### Azure specific variables

-These variables has been set during `hub stack configure` state and defined in `.env` file.
+These variables has been set during `hubctl stack configure` state and defined in `.env` file.
 These are the minimum viable variables expected by our terraform deploymenet script

 | Variable   | Description | Required
 | :-------- | :-------- | :-: |